apple/ml-macereason-math/README.md

 - **`train_all`**: All available samples per language (varies by language from 10,270 to 12,245)
 - **`asy`**: 96 samples per language — separate split with specific problem sets containing `[asy]` for diagrams.
 This split is provided separately, as this tests a very specific model skill.

 The `test` split is randomly sampled and consistent across all languages.
-The `train` split is parallel across all languages, while the `train_all` split conatins all available data per language (except for the `test` and `asy` splits).
+The `train` split is parallel across all languages, while the `train_all` split contains all available data per language (except for the `test` and `asy` splits).

 ## Language Statistics